China removes pangolin from traditional medicine list

-BEIJING (AFP) - China has removed pangolin parts from its official list of traditional medicines, state media reported Tuesday (June 9), days after increasing legal protections on the endangered animal.
+BEIJING • China has removed pangolin parts from its official list of traditional medicines, state media reported on Tuesday, days after increasing legal protection for the endangered animal.

-Pangolins were left out of the official Chinese Pharmacopoeia this year, along with substances including a pill formulated with bat faeces, the state-owned Health Times reported.
+Pangolins were left out of the official Chinese Pharmacopoeia this year, along with substances such as a pill formulated with bat faeces, the state-owned Health Times reported.

-The pangolin, the world's most heavily trafficked mammal, is thought by some scientists to be the possible host of the novel coronavirus that emerged at a market in China's Wuhan city last year.
+The pangolin, the world's most heavily trafficked mammal, is thought by some scientists to be the possible host of the coronavirus that emerged from a market in the Chinese city of Wuhan last year.

 Its body parts fetch a high price on the black market as they are commonly used in traditional Chinese medicine, although scientists say they have no therapeutic value.